-Vegetation at the project site is highly degraded due to fuel modification clearance associated with adjacent development and with the proximity to Kanan Dume Road.
-The entire site is disked, and no native vegetation remains.
+Vegetation at the project site is highly degraded over the southern terrace due to historic fuel modification clearance associated with adjacent development.
+The steeper slopes on the northern portion of the project site, however, are vegetated with coastal sage scrub and both annual exotic and native grasses.
 No designated environmentally sensitive habitat area exists at the site.
-As mentioned, the project site is located inland of Pacific Coast Highway and adjacent to Kanan Dume Road in a moderately developed area in Malibu.
-The proposed project will be highly visible from Kanan Dume Road, a designated scenic highway in the Malibu/Santa Monica Mountains Land Use Plan.
+As mentioned the project site is located inland of Pacific Coast Highway in a moderately developed area in Malibu.
+The proposed project will be highly visible from portions of Pacific Coast Highway.
 The proposed project, as conditioned, is consistent with all applicable policies of the Coastal Act.